papanikge/tower-of-hanoi/README.md

 ##Usage

-* Open sbcl (I don't know if it works on other implementations).
+* Open sbcl (I don't know whether this works on other implementations).
 * `(load "game.lsp")`
 * Use the `init` function to initialize and the `move` function to move discs.